park-m/open-source-developer-portal/app/guides/migrate-to-v2/06-other-notable-changes.md

     name: migrate-to-v2
     step: '6'
 title: Migrate to Access API | Other Notable Changes
-description: Underlying principles of Dwolla's Access API and guidance on upgrading your application from Dwolla's legacy v1 API.
+description: Understand other notable changes on Dwolla's Access API, and receive guidance on upgrading your application from Dwolla's legacy v1 API.
 ---

 # Other notable changes